Virgin Galactic rocket ship ascends from New Mexico

 SANTA FE, N.M.
 (AP) — Virgin Galactic on Saturday made its first rocket-powered flight from New Mexico to the fringe of space in a manned shuttle, as the company forges toward offering tourist flights to the edge of the Earth's atmosphere.

-Virgin Galactic announced the firing of VSS Unity's rocket motor to hurtle the ship and two pilots toward space.
-A live feed by NASASpaceFlight.com showed the rocket ship accelerating upward, estimated a top altitude of at least 50 miles (80 kilometers) and confirmed a landing later via radar.
+High above the desert in a cloudless sky, the VSS Unity ignited its rocket to hurtle the ship and two pilots toward space.
+A live feed by NASASpaceFlight.com showed the ship accelerating upward and confirmed a landing later via radar.

-British billionaire and Virgin Galactic founder Sir Richard Branson confirmed in a Twitter post that the two pilots and a research payload belonging to NASA had reached space.
+Virgin Galactic announced that its VSS Unity shuttle accelerated to three times the speed of sound and reached an altitude of just over 55 miles (89 kilometers) above sea level before making its gliding return through the atmosphere.

-Virgin Galactic is aiming for commercial operations to begin next year following testing and a few months of downtime for maintenance and other upgrades.
-That testing will include a flight that will take Branson to the edge of space later this year.
+British billionaire and Virgin Galactic founder Sir Richard Branson said the flight and landing bring the roughly 15-year-old venture tantalizingly close to commercial flights for tourists.
+Virgin Galactic says those flights could begin next year.